microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 // ^?

 const constantString = "Hello World";
-// Because `changingString` can only represent 1 possible string, it
+// Because `constantString` can only represent 1 possible string, it
 // has a literal type representation constantString;
 // ^?